microsoft/CEDAR.GitHub.Collector/README.md

 Add the Instrumentation key from this account into your `local.settings.json` file under the key “APPINSIGHTS_INSTRUMENTATIONKEY”.

+## 6. Create `Settings.json`
+Create a `Settings.json` file in the GitHub.Collectors.Functions project.

+Find the 'Settings.template.json' file and copy its contents into your new `Settings.json` file.

+Add your GitHub account identity under the key “Identity”.

+Add an AzureDataLakeStorage version under the keys "Storage" > "Version" where the "Type" is Azure Data Lake Storage.

+## 7. Upload `Settings.json`
+Create a `github-settings` Blob container in your Azure Storage account.

+Open the container and upload 'Settings.json'.

-## 6. Run the Azure Functions Locally with Visual Studio Code
+## 8. Run the Azure Functions Locally with Visual Studio Code

 In VisualStudio, select the Debug solution configuration and run the GutHub.Collectors.Functions